next-actions/pytest-mh/docs/articles/life-cycle/setup-and-teardown.rst

 These hooks are called only once and can be used for initial setup of the hosts that is required for all tests.
-Setup is called once when pytest session starts, then all collected tests are run and when then teardown is called right before pytest session ends.
+Setup is called once when pytest session starts, then all collected tests are run and finally teardown is called right before pytest session ends.

 .. dropdown:: Setup